 Injuries that result from the use of defective products can cause you and your family a great deal of stress, emotional trauma, and physical pain.
-You also may suffer economic effects of injuries if you are unable to work and incur medical bills.
+You also may suffer the economic effects of injuries if you are unable to work and incur medical bills.
 Product liability laws protect consumers who suffer harm when they use defective products.
 Various parties may be held liable for injuries that occur from the use of faulty products, including manufacturers, retailers, and wholesalers.

 A Seminole defective products lawyer may be able to help you identify all potentially liable parties and hold them responsible for releasing defective products.
-A personal injury lawyer could help you seek compensation for damages such as pain and suffering, mental anguish, and cost of medical expenses.
+A personal injury lawyer could help you seek compensation for damages such as pain and suffering, mental anguish, and the cost of medical expenses.

 Types of Defective Product Claims in Seminole

 When a product is faulty and causes injuries to its user, the injured party may have grounds for a products liability claim.
 There are three main classes of defective product claims under products liability law.

 Manufacturing defects occur when something goes wrong during the manufacturing process that results in a defective product.
 In many cases, these defects will be limited to a minimal number of the overall products.
 If the defect existed at the time that the product left the factory, however, the manufacturer is responsible for any injuries that it causes.

 Design defects are flaws in the design of a product that make it inherently and unreasonably dangerous for consumer use.
 These defects make all products of this type a hazard to consumers.
 Liability in this situation may exist if:

 - The design of the manufacturer was unreasonably dangerous before production